kirpalseehra/open-weather-api/README.md

 # How to run tests
 1. Install gems using 'bundle init' if gems in the gemfile are not already installed
+2. Navigate to the root directory
-2. Run rspec in your terminal
+3. Run rspec in your terminal

 ### Challenges
 1. Retrieving the API key using a .env file